ViniChab/VC-Toggle-Switch/README.md

 Why should I use this?
 ===================================

-I made this so I could use it inside an AngularJS (1.0.0) app, and I think your reasons should be the same: you're looking for somethiing that will work anywhere, and that looks good.
+I made this so I could use it inside an AngularJS (1.0.0) app, and I think your reasons should be the same: you're looking for something that will work anywhere, and that looks good.

 How do I use this?
 ===================================

-This toggle was made in a way that you won't need much (or any) CSS to adapt it to your website.
+This toggle was made in a way that you won't need much (or any) CSS to adapt it into your app.
 It also should be very plug'n play.
 This is an easy example of its implementation:

     <div class="vc-toggle-container">
       <label class="vc-switch">